owntheweb/cosmic-cruise/README.md

 Based on a work at [http://www.toucanmusic.co.uk/albums/toulp5.html](http://www.toucanmusic.co.uk/albums/toulp5.html) Permissions beyond the scope of this license may be available at [http://www.toucanmusic.co.uk/licensing.php](http://www.toucanmusic.co.uk/licensing.php).

 Note: Music selection is still a work-in-progress.
 Narration is also on the way.
-Credits will be added inside of the app itself once the app is in a more functional state (prior to posting non-commercial app in app markets).
+Credits will be added inside of the app itself once the app is in a more functional state (prior to posting non-commercial app in markets).

 ## Three.js
 This project is powered by [Three.js](http://threejs.org/).